CityOfNewYork/nyco-wp-boilerplate/README.md

 to start them.
 After a few moments, you will be able to open up `localhost:8080` to visit your site.

 ### Notes

+* **Generate your [Salts](https://api.wordpress.org/secret-key/1.1/salt/)** then copy and paste them in their corresponding fields in the [wp-config.php](https://github.com/CityOfNewYork/nyco-wp-docker-boilerplate/blob/master/wp/wp-config.php) file.

 * **Mounting files**: The Docker image will pull the latest version of WordPress and mount any files to the WordPress container not included in the **[/wp](https://github.com/CityOfNewYork/nyco-wp-docker-boilerplate/blob/master/wp/)** when running `docker-compose build` so you could have only the **/wp-content** directory in your project if you always want to work with the latest version of WordPress.
 The [**docker-compose.yml**](https://github.com/CityOfNewYork/nyco-wp-docker-boilerplate/blob/master/docker-compose.yml) file includes commented out lines that will also achieve the same thing for mounting certain files to the WordPress container.